 Furthermore, both companies have large doctor networks and numerous plans to choose from (with varying copays, coverage, and benefits).
 They both are taken by various practice modalities (i.e. private, corporate, etc.) and require you to choose to use your benefits towards glasses OR contact lenses.

 If you’re looking for medically necessary contact lens coverage, both EyeMed and VSP have plans with this benefit available.

-EyeMed vs VSP: How are different?
+How are EyeMed and VSP different?

 The first difference that sticks out between EyeMed and VSP is their provider network.
 For example, most private practice doctors have the option to join both EyeMed and VSP.
-This is something you’d have to research before schedule an appointment at a private practice.
+This is something you’d have to research before scheduling an appointment at a private practice.

 However, doctors located at LensCrafters, Target Optical, and Sears Optical are typically in-network with EyeMed while those located at Visionworks, MyEyeDr, and EyeCare Centers are typically in-network with VSP.
 This doesn’t mean if you have VSP you can’t go to LensCrafters or if you have EyeMed you can’t go to Visionworks.
 It’s just not guaranteed your exam will be covered.